Are you looking for jobs that don't suck?

-If you want to learn more about becoming a proofreader, check out this free proofreading class by my friend Caitlin Pyle.
+If you want to learn more about becoming a proofreader, check out this proofreading class by my friend Caitlin Pyle.

 Caitlin is a professional proofreader and teaches others how to get started.
-Her free class is a really valuable resource for people who just want to learn more about the career.
+Her class is a really valuable resource for people who just want to learn more about the career.

 2. Virtual Assistant